sorawee/pretty-expressive-oopsla23-artifact/artifact-overview.md

 $ docker run -it --name pretty-expressive-artifact unsat/pretty-expressive-oopsla23-artifact:latest
 ```

-This will drop you into a shell inside the container, in the `/workspace` directory, the main directory containing Lean proofs and benchmarks.
+This will drop you into a shell inside the container, in the `/workspace` directory, the main directory containing Lean proofs, implementations, and benchmarks.

 We have installed `vim` into the container for convenience to edit and view files; you can also use Docker to copy files into and out of the container, see <https://docs.docker.com/engine/reference/commandline/cp/>.